-The College governors approved a financial plan in July 2022, which sets objectives for the period to 2023.
-The college aims to maintain a minimum financial health rating of 'Good' and remain compliant with our banking covenants in the year to 31 July 2023.
+The College Governing Board approved a financial plan in July 2023, which sets objectives for the period to 2025.
+The College aims to maintain a minimum financial health rating of 'Good' and remain compliant with its banking covenants in the year to 31 July 2024.